-What Can a Handyman Do in Albany in Albany County, New York?
+What Can a Handyman Do Without a License in Albany in Albany County, New York?

 New York does not issue a single statewide “general contractor” or “handyman” license for routine home-repair work; contractor licensing is primarily handled at the city/town level and by specialty trade licensing (electric, plumbing, etc.).
 In Albany (City), most typical handyman services can be performed without a state contractor license, but trade-licensed work (especially electrical/plumbing) and building permits are still required.
 There is no statewide dollar-threshold “handyman exemption” law; instead, local rules and permit requirements control what you can do and when you must hire a licensed trade.